Tips for Planning a Winter Trip to Iceland

 Traveling to and from the airport

 The airport is located in Keflavik, about a 45 minute drive from Reykjavik.
 Taxis are very expensive, so I recommend booking a transfer either with one of the large bus companies, such as Reykjavik Excursions, or a semi-private transfer.
 Plus, you should plan on visiting the Blue Lagoon upon arrival on your way to Reykjavik or on your way back to the airport.
-(More exact details coming soon!)
+(More details can be found here!)
 Reykjavik Excursions also offers transfers to Blue Lagoon and then to Reykjavik.
 Unfortunately, the timing didn't work out for our flight, so we booked a semi-private transfer with Back to Iceland and it worked out perfectly!
 We would probably opt to go with them again as opposed to the larger bus because it gave us more flexibility with timing and we were able to leave our luggage on the bus.
 Plus, we were the only ones on a brand new minibus.

 The Do's and Don'ts